Quotes – Customer Approval Process

 3

-Navigate to that Quote and view it now, and you’ll see the new status.
-Since for demonstration we chose to reject this Quote, you can also see the reason has been included in the update.
-However, if they don’t supply a reason, you won’t see that line there.
+Once they’ve chosen to approve or reject, the status of the Quote in Skimmer will update.
+Navigate to that Quote and you’ll see the new status.
+Since for demonstration we chose to reject this Quote, you can also see the reason has been included.
+If they don’t supply a reason, you won’t see that line there.

 4